libpasta/libpasta-hugo/content/introduction/password-hashing-theory.md

 ## Why hash passwords?

-Starting off with the most common use of passwords: user authentication.
+Let's start with the most common use of passwords: user authentication.

-The general setting is that an individual has a username and a password, lets say `username: alice` and `password: hunter2`.
+The general setting is that an individual has a username and a password, e.g. `username: alice` and `password: hunter2`.

 When Alice first registers on a website, a new account is created, and the password is stored in the database, so that Alice can prove she is indeed Alice